 And don’t forget to set a good example yourself: parents who check their emails three times during dinnertime are modelling bad screen time behaviour, so it’s only natural that children want to do the same.

-Technology can be a huge help to learning and our daily lives, and, as we’ve examined, can even enhance our kids’ learning.
+Technology and video games can be a huge help to learning and our daily lives, and, as we’ve examined, can even enhance our kids’ learning.
 But, there are disadvantages, too.
 As with most things, the real trick as a parent is to find the right balance for your family.

 John Shanahan is a child and developmental psychologist and practices at Central Health Medical Practice, Southside Family Health Centre, and Island Health Family Practice.